Marcelino Núñez

 Marcelino Ignacio Núñez Espinoza (born 1 March 2000) is a Chilean professional footballer who plays as a midfielder for club Ipswich Town and the Chile national team.

 Club career

-Universidad Catolica
+Universidad Católica

 Nuñez made his professional debut in February 2020, coming on as a sub and playing 25 minutes in a home win against Deportes Iquique in San Carlos de Apoquindo.
 His Copa Libertadores debut was a few days later, on 3 March 2020, in a 3–0 away loss against Brazil's Internacional.
 His first professional goal came just a week later, in a 2–1 home loss against América de Cali, after bending a free-kick right into the goalkeeper's upper right corner.

 Norwich City

 On 2 August 2022, Núñez joined EFL Championship club Norwich City for an undisclosed fee.
 He scored his first goal for Norwich in a 2–1 away loss to Hull City on 13 August.
 On 21 February 2023, he scored a brace in a 3–1 victory against Birmingham City, including a volley from 25 yards out, which later won the EFL Championship Goal of the Month award for February 2023.